PLN 215 INTRODUCTION TO URBAN AND REGIONAL PLANNING

 PLN 341 HOUSING AND REAL ESTATE

-PLN 350 PLANNING FO SUSTAINABLE COMMUITIES
+PLN 350 PLANNING FOR SUSTAINABLE COMMUITIES

 Prerequisites: PLN215.
 Theoretical and methodological examination of the role planning plays in creating sustainable communities.
 Focus on land use and urban design, housing, green buildings, transportation, food systems, and water resources.
 Relevant plans and policies at varying geographic scales.
 Measures of sustainability.
+Offered occasionally.

 PLN 360 ENVIRONMENTAL IMPACT ASSESSMENT

 Prerequisites: Upper-division status and minimum of 9 credit hours in geography, planning, earth science, biology, or related environmental discipline.
 Introduction to the legislation and technical procedures involved with the development of Environmental Impact Statements (EIS) and Environmental Assessments (EA); emphasizes practical experience in conducting an EA and writing an EIS.
 Field trip.
-Offered alternate years.
+Offered occasionally.

 PLN 370 WATER RESOURCE PLANNING